justmarti/world-flags/README.md

 # Guess 10 Flags
-Test your flag knowledge!
+Test your flag knowledge with this quick game!
 Guess the country for each flag and try to score 10/10.
 Ready to play?
 [**PLAY GAME**](https://martiespinosa.github.io/guess-the-flag/)